Overview

 The novel is a compelling meditation on the nature of humanity and the ethical dilemmas posed by medical and technological progress.
 Ishiguro skillfully creates a melancholic atmosphere as the characters grapple with their predetermined fates.
 The narrative, told from Kathy’s perspective, unfolds with a sense of inevitability, emphasizing the characters’ acceptance of their roles while subtly questioning the morality of their existence.

-Read a full plot summary, an in-depth analysis of Kathy, and explanations of important quotes from Never Let Me Go.
+Read the full plot summary, an in-depth character analysis of Kathy, and explanations of important quotes from Never Let Me Go.

 Upgrade to PLUS and get instant access to all the study tools